California Law Making Credit Card Companies Track Firearms Sales Goes Into Effect

 “Collecting firearm retailer financial transaction data amounts to surveillance and registration of law-abiding gun owners,” the NRA said in an online publication in July 2023.
 “Those proposing this scheme are proponents of firearm and gun owner registration and advocate against firearm owners’ privacy.”

-The NRA additionally said previously the organization was exploring and pursuing legal challenges after the new law was signed by Gov. Gavin Newsom in September 2023.
-It is unclear if the NRA has filed any court action against the measure.
+The NRA additionally said previously the organization was exploring and pursuing legal challenges after the law was signed by Gov. Gavin Newsom in September 2023.
+It’s unclear if the NRA has filed any court action against the measure.

-The California Rifle and Pistol Association, which advocates for firearms policies that strengthen gun-owners’ rights, opposed the law during the legislative process last year, saying it will not provide the government any additional data to solve crimes.
+The California Rifle and Pistol Association, which advocates for firearms policies that strengthen gun owners’ rights, opposed the law during the legislative process last year, saying it would not provide the government with any additional data to solve crimes.

 The Department of Justice “will gain no new data that it does not already possess in the status quo through firearms and ammunition purchase,” the association wrote about the law in 2023, according to a legislative analysis.
 “Given the fact that [merchant codes] will not provide any additional information to solve crimes, it appears that the intent is focused on placing law-abiding citizens in harm’s way.”

-The association also claims the new system could impact parents in unintended ways.
+The association also claims the new system could affect parents in unintended ways.

 “Imagine a parent supporting their child by making a purchase of shotgun ammunition for competitive shooting at the range and having a completely unwarranted visitation by [Department of Justice] agents for doing nothing illegal,” the association added.

-The rifle and pistol association has tens of thousands of members in the state.
+The association has tens of thousands of members in the state.

 Meanwhile, laws in 14 states—including Georgia, Tennessee, and Iowa—ban the use of such codes in gun shops.